chayde/chayde.github.io/_posts/2022-07-30-docker-crash-course.md

 # Notes from Docker, Kubernetes, Terraform, and AWS crash course series.
 Part 1 - Docker

-These notes are going to be my refrence to a blog post series a friend of mine sent me for the topic: [Crash Course](https://blog.gruntwork.io/the-docker-kubernetes-terraform-and-aws-crash-course-series-dca343ba1274)
+These notes are going to be my refrence to a blog post series a friend of mine sent me for the topic: [Crash Course](https://blog.gruntwork.io/the-docker-kubernetes-terraform-and-aws-crash-course-series-dca343ba1274) As I work through the posts I'll be including relevant commands here for refrence later.

 ## Initial Setup
-My setup will be using a host I created named docker01.chayde.lab (Ubuntu VM with 32g ram, 100g HDD, and 4 vCPU) for the locally hosted examples.
+My setup will be using a host I created named docker01.chayde.lab (Ubuntu VM with 32g ram, 100g HDD, and 4 vCPU) for any examples I can run on local instances.
 Ubuntu 22.04 has been installed, initial user setup has been performed and both docker and docker-compose have been installed.
 I followed my previous post for installing [docker and docker-compose](https://docs.chayde.com/posts/install-docker-and-docker-compose/)

 ## Run Your First Docker Container
 To run a container you will use the following command structure: